 - As a senator, Biden supported China’s 2001 entry into the World Trade Organization, which gave it permanent normal trade relations with the United States.
 As vice president, he backed the Obama administration’s Asia-Pacific trade deal, the Trans-Pacific Partnership (TPP), arguing it would have helped check China’s influence in the region.

 - He told CFR that China’s detention of more than one million Muslims in the Xinjiang region is “unconscionable.”
-He says the United States “must speak out,” and that he would support sanctions against the individuals and companies involved.
+He says the United States “must speak out,” and that he would support sanctions against the individuals and companies involved, as well as a UN Security Council condemnation.

 Biden says climate change is “indisputable” and “the greatest threat to our security,” calling for a “revolution” to address it.
 He has released a national plan to reduce emissions and invest in new technology and infrastructure.
 As a senator, he expressed alarm over greenhouse gases, but also supported controversial energy sources such as fracking and so-called clean coal.